NickvisionApps/libnick/docs/aura.md

     - Throws: `std::logic_error` if Aura::init() was not called yet.
     - Throws: `std::runtime_error` if the client or server IPC cannot be created.
 - ```cpp
-  ~InterProcessCommunicator
+  ~InterProcessCommunicator()
   ```
     - Destructs an InterProcessCommunicator.
 - ```cpp
   bool communicate(const std::vector<std::string>& args, bool exitIfClient = false)
   ```
-    - Accepts: A command separated by args, args and a boolean on whether or not to exit the process if this instance is an IPC client, exitIfClient.
+    - Accepts: A command separated by args, args, and a boolean on whether or not to exit the process if this instance is an IPC client, exitIfClient.
     - Returns: `true` if command-line arguments were sent to a server instance.
     - Returns: `false` on failure to send arguments to a server instance
     - Note: If this instance is the running server and communicate was called on said instance, `CommandReceived` will still be triggered with the passed args.